 The fund invests in money-market funds and UK government treasury bills, which are considered very low risk (see glossary for details).
-The aim is to protect - rather than grow - the value of your savings, over the short term.
+The aim is to protect the current value of your savings.

-NOTE: You may not get back all the money you have invested.
+NOTE: The fund is not guaranteed to protect the value of your investments, and you may not get back all the money you have invested.